1-davnor-1-people

 The City of Golden Opportunities, The Palm City of the Philippines, The Music Capital of the South, The City of Festivals, The Cultural Center of Mindanao and The City of Parks.

-These are just some of the renowned titles the blooming capital City of Tagum has earned by now in just over a decade of existence.
+These are just some of the renowned titles the blooming capital City of Tagum has earned by now in just two decades of existence.

 Fresh bananas remain as the chief export product of the city, ahead of other export goods like wood chips, veneer plywood, and wood lumber.